patrickegon/patrickegon/README.md

 ### 💡 About Me

 Data Scientist with over 10 years of experience leveraging Machine Learning, ETL pipelines, and advanced analytical techniques to transform complex datasets and natural language into impactful solutions.
-Passionate about driving data-informed decisions and building innovative experiences.
+Passionate about driving data-informed decisions and building innovative experiences, particularly within the realms of **bioinformatics, molecular biology, and large-scale biological data analysis.** My interests include Linux, data science methodologies, statistical analysis, and applying programming languages (R, Python, and Shell Script) to Next Generation Sequencing (NGS) data.
+My expertise includes viral genome assembly, curation, and annotation, as well as comprehensive metabarcoding analysis (Virus, Protist, Bacteria, and Archaea).
+Currently expanding my skills in applying R specifically to the analysis of metabarcoding data, including filtering, splitting, analysis, and visualization.

 ---